 What coronavirus safety measures do ferry companies in Spain follow?

-- Social distancing on board the ferry, as well as during boarding and disembarkation, is implemented by the crew who monitor movement of passengers at all times.
+- Social distancing on board the ferry, as well as during boarding and disembarkation, is implemented by the crew who monitor the movement of passengers.

 Professional cleaner disinfecting the outdoor space of a ferry